 The Company operates laboratories domestically in Arizona, California, Florida, Georgia, Illinois, North Carolina, Tennessee, and Texas, and internationally in the United Kingdom.
 The laboratories are licensed as required by the states or countries in which they are located.
-In addition, the laboratories in Fort Myers, Florida; Aliso Viejo and Carlsbad, California; Nashville, Tennessee; and Houston, Texas are licensed by the State of New York as the laboratories accept clinical specimens obtained in New York.
 All of our domestic laboratories are certified in accordance with the CLIA.
 Under CLIA, the Centers for Medicare & Medicaid Services ("CMS") establish various operational, personnel, facilities, administration, quality, and proficiency requirements for testing performed by a laboratory, intended to ensure testing services are accurate, valid, and timely.
 CLIA certification is also a prerequisite to be eligible to bill federal and state health care programs, as well as many private insurers, for laboratory testing services.
 The sanctions for failure to comply with CLIA requirements include: suspension, revocation, or limitation of a laboratory's CLIA certificate, which is necessary to conduct business; cancellation or suspension of the laboratory's approval to receive Medicare and/or Medicaid reimbursement; and significant fines and/or criminal penalties.
 The loss or suspension of a CLIA certification could have a material adverse effect on the Company.
+CLIA also provides that a state may adopt laboratory regulations that are more stringent than those under federal law.
+For example, state laws may require that nonresident laboratories, or out-of-state laboratories, maintain an in-state laboratory license to perform tests on samples from patients who reside in that state.
+As a condition of state licensure, these state laws may require that laboratory personnel meet certain qualifications, specify certain quality control procedures or facility requirements or prescribe record maintenance requirements.
+The State of New York is one state that requires licensure of nonresident laboratories that perform tests on specimens from patients who live in New York, and our laboratories in Fort Myers, Florida; Aliso Viejo and Carlsbad, California; Nashvill